dotnet/docs/docs/core/extensions/options.md

 :::code language="csharp" source="snippets/configuration/console-json/Program.cs" range="25-32":::

-In the preceding code, by default, changes to the JSON configuration file after the app has started are read.
+In the preceding code, changes to the JSON configuration file after the app has started are read.

 [`ConfigurationBinder.Get<T>`](xref:Microsoft.Extensions.Configuration.ConfigurationBinder.Get%2A) binds and returns the specified type. `ConfigurationBinder.Get<T>` may be more convenient than using `ConfigurationBinder.Bind`.
 The following code shows how to use `ConfigurationBinder.Get<T>` with the `TransientFaultHandlingOptions` class: